Since October 10th of last year, the panhandle was changed forever.

-Now, there is a new norm and part of that norm is just idle curiosity of what businesses may re-open and what is closed forever.
+But now, there is a new norm.
+Part of that norm is just idle curiosity of what businesses may re-open and what is closed forever.

-If you are in Bay, Gulf, Calhoun, Jackson, Washington or Liberty County and you had a business affected by Hurricane Michael and are planning on re-opening in the future.
+If you are in Bay, Gulf, Calhoun, Jackson, Washington or Liberty County and you had a business affected by Hurricane Michael and are planning on reopening in the future.
 Please let us know so we can help you get the word out.
-Just send an emial to firstname.lastname@example.org
+Just send an email to firstname.lastname@example.org